CamHenlin/iMessageModule/README.md

 # Node iMessage Module
+## Requires OS X 10.7 or better, and an active iMessage account

 ### What is this?
 This is a node module that allows you to send iMessages, assuming you are running on a Mac that's signed in to an iMessage account.